esbaxter/model_rocket_controller/README.md

 Hopefully, this repository will eventually have reference implementation schematics, BOMs, Gerber files and code.

 I have selected the Raspberry Pi Pico as the platform to build on, mainly because I want to learn its capabilities and it looks rather interesting.

+Building:

+This software package is being developed using the guidance of the Raspberry Pi Pico developers handbook.
+To build the software you will need to follow the "Getting Started" section of the guide to obtain the Pico SDK and tinyUSB libraries.
+The SDK should be put at the same top level directory as this software.
+Currently, I have confirmed it builds correctly on Windows 11.
+CMake files are provided which should support building on Linux.

+Implementation sequence for primary requirements:

+1) Impement basic program structure along with logging.
+Complete
+2) Implement support for a Bosch BME 280 pressure sensor.
+Complete
+3) Implement altitude support.
+Complete
+4) Implement basic state machine for a flight.
+Complete
+5) Implment thermometer.
+Complete
+6) Implement support for InvenSense ICM-20948.
+In progress
+7) Implement kinematics support to determine accelerations and velocities.
+8) Implement support for FRAM storage.
+9) Implement support for log retrieval.
+10) Create schematics for board that supports primary requirements.

+Implementation sequence for secondary requirements:
+TBD